mranaglyph/Dark-Souls-3/README.md

 Once the app is running, it will force your character to do a gesture, use an item [hotbar], or reset the camera/lock-on, or all three at different intervals [your choice].
 Works on Windows (not sure about mac) and with fullscreen or windowed DSR.

+Update:
+Force Challenge for DS3 now Available!
+This will only work on Windows machines (AFAIK).
+It is mostly the same as the DSR Force Challenge, except some/most of the timings have been changed.
+Additionally, there is a random shuffle added to the Force Gesture option, so a different gesture is used almost everytime.
+Works in windowed or fullscreen DS3.